zackforbing/ruby-submissions/1603/http_or_hyde/gamble_aversano.markdown

 ### 1. Functional Expectations

-* 4: Application completes all required iterations and adds comparable feature(s) of its own design
 * 3: Application completes all features in Iterations 0-5
-* 2: Application completes at least iterations 0-3
-* 1: Application does not complete iterations 0-3

 **Echo/Foxtrot Note:** Requirements listed are for *Foxtrot* pairs -- Echo requirements are shifted by 1 additional iteration -- So a 3 for Echo requires completing Iterations 0-6

 ### 2. Test-Driven Development

-* 4: Application is broken into components which are well tested in both isolation and integration using appropriate data
 * 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
-* 2: Application makes some use of tests, but the coverage is insufficient
-* 1: Application does not demonstrate strong use of TDD
+* I felt that there test where there.
+They did test for some edge-cases which I think got them their 3.
+I would of liked to see more assertions and more prying into the code base.
+But from what I could see they were moving on the right track.
+I just wanted a little more.

 ### 3. Encapsulation / Breaking Logic into Components

-* 4: Application is expertly divided into logical components each with a clear, single responsibility
 * 3: Application effectively breaks logical components apart but suffers from some repetition or lack of consistency between components.
-* 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear
-* 1: Application logic shows poor decomposition with too much logic mashed together
+*  This is a soft three.
+I feel that they were showing glimpses of being able to do this part well.
+I think time just got the best of them

 ### 4. Fundamental Ruby & Style

-* 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring.
-Code is consistently clear and makes excellent use of common ruby patterns and idioms.
-* 3:  Application shows strong effort towards organization and refactoring but still has some long or difficult-to-read methods.
+* 3.5:  Application shows strong effort towards organization and refactoring but still has some long or difficult-to-read methods.
 Some ruby idioms or patterns could still be applied more consistently.
-* 2:  Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring
-* 1:  Application generates syntax error or crashes during execution
+*  This probably would error on the 3 side.
+I saw an effort to really try and make this piece happen.

 ### 5. Enumerable & Collections

-* 4: Application consistently makes use of the best-choice Enumerable methods
 * 3: Application demonstrates comfortable use of appropriate Enumerable methods
-* 2: Application demonstrates functional knowledge of Enumerable but only uses the most basic techniques
-* 1: Application demonstrates deficiencies with Enumerable and struggles with collections